mongoose4791/gog-receipts/README.md

 This Linux-based Node.js tool automates the entire workflow.
 It logs in, discovers your orders, and archives your GOG receipts as PDFs.
 It supports usage as a standalone CLI or a library integrated into other projects.

+Under the hood, orders are parsed and receipts are downloaded sequentially in a single pass to keep memory usage low and to maintain a stable authenticated browser context.

 ## Compatibility

 - Operating system: Linux only.
 Windows and macOS are not supported.